baldurk/renderdoc/README.md

 RenderDoc is a frame-capture based graphics debugger, currently available for Vulkan, D3D11, D3D12, OpenGL, and OpenGL ES development on Windows, Linux, Android, and Nintendo Switch&trade;.
 It is completely open-source under the MIT license.

+RenderDoc is intended for debugging your own programs only.
+Any discussion of capturing programs that you did not create will not be allowed in any official public RenderDoc setting, including the issue tracker, discord, or via email.
+For example this includes capturing commercial games that you did not create, or capturing Google Maps or Google Earth.
+Note: Capturing projects you created that use a third party engine like Unreal or Unity, or open source and free projects is completely fine and supported.

 If you have any questions, suggestions or problems or you can [create an issue](https://github.com/baldurk/renderdoc/issues/new/choose) here on github, [email me directly](mailto:baldurk@baldurk.org) or come into [IRC](https://webchat.oftc.net/?channels=renderdoc) or [Discord](https://discord.gg/ahq6yRB) to discuss it.

 To install on windows run the appropriate installer for your OS ([64-bit](https://renderdoc.org/stable/latest/RenderDoc_latest_64.msi) | [32-bit](https://renderdoc.org/stable/latest/RenderDoc_latest_32.msi)) or download the portable zip from the [builds page](https://renderdoc.org/builds).
 The 64-bit windows build fully supports capturing from 32-bit programs.
 On linux only 64-bit x86 is supported - there is a precompiled [binary tarball](https://renderdoc.org/stable/latest/renderdoc_latest.tar.gz) available, or your distribution may package it.
 If not you can [build from source](docs/CONTRIBUTING/Compiling.md).